How to Install a Range Hood In Your Kitchen

 Note: Before doing this, make sure that you shut off power at the fuse box.
 Unplug the range hood and disconnect all electrical wiring.

 Step 1.
 Remove existing range hood

-If you’re replacing an older model range hood with a new one, then you’ll first want to remove the older model.
+If you’re replacing an older model range hood with a new one, or replacing an existing microwave with a range hood, then you’ll first want to remove the older model.

 Range hoods are heavy, so to avoid injury, make sure that you use the help of a second person to support the weight of the hood as you unscrew it from the wall.

 Step 2: Locate and check where the new range hood will be installed

 You’ll want to measure both the new range hood and the wall where the hood will be installed.
 Oftentimes, range hoods come with a paper template to help measure out where the vent hole will go for installation.
 You can use this template or a tape measure.
 Measure and mark the spot with a pencil or tape your template.